mkyleUD/Caviness-HPC-Shell/index.md

 days of teaching time.
 Instead, this workshop is intended to give students a good introduction and overview of the tools available and how to use them effectively.

-By the end of this workshop, students will know how to:
+By the end of this workshop, students will know:
 * What are the benefits of using the Caviness Community Cluster and how it compares to the other HPC systems.
 * How to set up remote connections to Caviness.
-* Use the UNIX command line to operate a computer, navigate the file system, and write simple shell scripts.
+* How to use the UNIX command line to operate a computer, navigate the file system, and write simple shell scripts.

 > ## NOTE
 >
-> This is a draft Universit of Delaware RCI Carpentry release.
+> This is a draft University of Delaware RCI Carpentry release.
 Comments and feedback are welcome.
 >
 >
-> This workshop has been costumized for HPC users at the University of Delaware.
-With that in mind
-> we may user terms differently then they are used in traditional carpentry workshops.
-For example
+> This workshop has been customized for HPC users at the University of Delaware.
+With that in mind, we may use terms differently than they are used in traditional carpentry workshops.
+For example,
 > we will use the term lesson when talking about each section or episode of this workshop.
 {: .callout}